Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Application on the data from Bihar election

 The result of the election is downloaded from the official website of \cite{bihardata}.
 A brief summary of the data is provided in \Cref{tab:bihar-summary}.
-All summary statistics in this table are calculated over the 243 constituencies in Bihar.
-(Our analysis ignores the postal votes, which are few in numbers and do not affect the results.)
+All summary statistics in this table are calculated over the 243 constituencies in Bihar (our analysis ignores the postal votes, which are few in numbers and do not affect the results).
 Note that the number of votes cast in the constituencies vary between 119159 and 225767, with the average being 172480.
 The votes are counted in 25 to 51 rounds across the state, and the mode is found out to be 32.
 While in most rounds about little over 5000 votes are counted, in some cases, especially the last few rounds, show fairly less numbers.
 The last three rows in the table provide the minimum, maximum and average number of votes counted per round for all the constituencies.
 We also point out that the final margin between winner and runner-up parties in these constituencies show a wide range.
 The lowest is recorded in Hilsa (13 votes) whereas the maximum is recorded in Balrampur (53078 votes).

-In the following analysis, we focus on the two dominant categories (essentially the two main alliances in every constituency) and the rest of the alliances or the parties are collated into the third category.
+As mentioned above, in the following analysis, we focus on the two dominant categories (essentially the two main alliances in every constituency) and the rest of the alliances or the parties are collated into the third category.
 As our main objective is to predict the winner and the margin of victory, it is sensible to consider this three-category-setup.
-The two primary categories here mostly turn out to be NDA and MGB.
 We also make the logical assumption that each vote is cast independently, thereby ensuring that in each round of counting, we have an independent multinomial distribution.
 However, there is no information on how the counting happens sequentially in each round, and therefore we assume the individual probabilities of the three different categories in different counting rounds to be random variables satisfying \Cref{asmp:exp_var_epsilon}.
 Consequently, it is an exciting application of the proposed modeling framework.

 Recall the hierarchical prior distributions for the parameters in the model (\cref{eq:hierarchical-priors}).
 For $\boldalpha$, we use the past election's data and use the proportion of votes received by the corresponding alliances (scaled, if needed, to have $\sum \alpha_i=1$).
 For $\Psi$ and $\Psi_p$, we use identity matrices of appropriate order.
 Both $\nu$ and $\nu_p$ are taken to be 5.
 We point out that the results are not too sensitive to these choices.
 Next, using these priors, we implement our method and estimate the probability of winning for every alliance after the counting of votes in each round.
 Corresponding margin of victory is also estimated in the process.
 Based on these values, we propose the following rules to call a race.
 First, we allow at least 50\% votes to be counted in order to make a prediction.
 It is otherwise considered to be {\it too early to call}.
 On the other hand, akin to the procedure laid out by \cite{NBCnews}, our decision is to call the race in a particular constituency when we are at least 99.5\% confident of the winner and when the predicted winning margin is at least 5\% of the remaining votes.
 Unless these conditions are met, it is termed as {\it too close to call}.